 The methodology would include an appropriate mix of cases, tutorials and simulations.
 Participants will be given hands on experience in using various softwares such as Statistical Package for Social Sciences (SPSS), Diction and Hamlet.

-Service Tax, as applicable, will be additional
+GST, as applicable, will be additional